Georgia State vs. Texas State NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Georgia State has combined with its opponents to put up more than 60.5 points in three of six games this season.
+- Georgia State and its opponents have combined to put up more than 58.5 points in three of six games this season.

-- Texas State's games have gone over 60.5 points in three of six chances this season.

-- The combined points per game average of the two teams, 50.2, is 10.3 points fewer than Saturday's over/under.
+- Saturday's total is 8.3 points higher than the combined 50.2 PPG average of the two teams.

-- This contest's total is 9.5 points fewer than the 70 these two squads combine to give up per game in 2021.
+- This contest's total is 11.5 points under the 70 these two squads combine to give up per game in 2021.

-- The Panthers and their opponents score an average of 56.8 points per game, 3.7 fewer than Saturday's total.
+- Panthers games have an average total of 56.8 points this season, 1.7 fewer than Saturday's over/under.

 Georgia State Stats and Trends

-- Georgia State has three wins against the spread in six games this year.
+- Georgia State has played six games, with three wins against the spread.

-- The Panthers covered the spread in their only game when favored by 10.5 points or more.

-- Georgia State has gone over the point total in 83.3% of its opportunities this year (five times over six games with a set point total).
+- Georgia State's games this year have hit the over on five of six set point totals (83.3%).

-- In games that Georgia State picks up more than 411.3 yards, the team is 2-0 against the spread and 2-0 overall.
+- In games that Georgia State piles up more than 411.3 yards, the team is 2-0 against the spread and 2-0 overall.

-- This year, the Panthers have nine turnovers, one fewer than the Bobcats have takeaways (10).

 - Find the latest spread and moneyline odds for Georgia State at SISportsbook.